AnandVishesh1301/AnandVishesh1301/README.md

 ## 💼 Previously, I've...

-Built production AI systems at Kinetic Vision (SWE + AI Solutions co-ops), automated deal flow as a VC Associate at Bearcat Ventures, and shipped a clinical data dashboard used by 200+ researchers at Cincinnati Childrens.
+Built production AI systems at Kinetic Vision (SWE + AI Solutions co-ops) and shipped a clinical data dashboard used by 200+ researchers at Cincinnati Childrens.
 If you wanna stalk me more: [LinkedIn](https://www.linkedin.com/in/vishesh1301/).

 ---